 Tuberculosis: Tuberculosis (TB) screening is required for all students.
 If TB testing is needed it must be completed within 3 months of the first day of classes for the semester.

 MMR: Two doses each of measles, mumps, rubella, after 1967 OR the combination MMR (after 1971), OR a laboratory report of a titer documenting positive immunity to each of the diseases.

-Hepatitis B: Students are required to submit proof of vaccination against Hepatitis B disease OR they must sign a waiver stating that they have reviewed information on Hepatitis B disease and the availability and effectiveness of the vaccine but have chosen not to be vaccinated.
+Hepatitis B: Students are required to submit proof of vaccination or immunity against Hepatitis B disease OR they must sign a waiver.
 Student Health Services highly recommends this vaccination series.

-Meningococcal: Students must receive the Meningococcal Conjugate vaccine between the ages of 16-21 OR submit a signed waiver that they have reviewed information on Meningococcal disease and the availability and effectiveness of the vaccine but have chosen not to be vaccinated.
-If the student received the vaccine before age 16, a booster dose is required.
+Meningococcal: Meningococcal Conjugate vaccine administered between the ages of 16-21 OR submit a signed waiver.
 Student Health highly recommends students living on campus or participating in sports receive this vaccine.

-Submit records to the Immunization Office by fax, mail, in-person, or email.
-Submission details are on the immunization record form.
+Submit the Mason Immunization Record Form to the Immunization Office through the secure, online patient portal or by mail.
+Submission details are on the form.